gauravneu/kafkademo/README.md

 # kafkademo
-demo to understand working of Apache kafka
+demo to understand working of Apache kafka using Docker and Springboot